-We live in a zettabyte era.
-1 zettabyte is made of 1,000,000,000,000,000,000,000 bytes.
-To illustrate, soon the global IP traffic will reach 3.3 ZB per year or 278 exabytes (EB) per month.
-This amount of data is hard to imagine, not to mention to manage or analyze.
-Soon businesses of all sizes will have so much amount of information that online data analysis will be the most invaluable resource a company can have.
-Welcome to the world of interactive dashboards!
-Take a comfortable seat and enjoy the power of interactive data quality management.
-Leave your spreadsheets lost in your files, and utilize the advantages of interactive dashboard design and its features.
+Soon businesses of all sizes will have so much amount of information that dashboard software will be the most invaluable resource a company can have.
+Visualizing the data and interacting on a single screen is no longer a luxury but a business necessity.
+That's why we welcome you to the world of interactive dashboards.
+Take a comfortable seat, enjoy the power of interactive business dashboards, leave your spreadsheets behind, and utilize the advantages of interactive dashboard design and its features.

-But what is an interactive dashboard and why you need one?
-In this post, we will explain all the details needed for powerful dashboard creation, and provide tips and tricks to make your business perform even better.
-Let’s start with a simple definition.
+But before we delve into the bits and pieces of our topic, let's answer the basic questions: What is an interactive dashboard, and why you need one?
+In essence, in this post, we will explain all the details needed for dashboard reporting and creation, compare interactive vs. static reporting, and provide tips and tricks to make your business perform even better.
+Let’s get started.